manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 Many checks are configured for this project.
 Command `make check-codestyle` will check black, isort and darglint.
 The `make check-safety` command will look at the security of your code.

-Comand `make lint` applies all checks.
+Comand `make lint-all` applies all checks.

 ### Before submitting